-Damage to the nerve due to pressure from material from a ruptured disc, degenerative changes in neck joints, arthritis or other injuries.
+The nerves to your neck and arm pass through small holes between the bones of the neck known as intervertebral foramina.
+Unfortunately there’s not a lot of space in these holes and things like material from a ruptured disc, degenerative changes in neck joints, arthritis or even tumours can compress the delicate nerves as they pass through.
 When a nerve root is irritated through compression and/or inflammation, the symptoms radiate along the nerves pathway into the arm & hand.
-Specific symptoms will depend on the nerve root irritated
+Specific symptoms will depend on the nerve root irritated.

-Pain can be in one area only, or along the entire arm
+- Pain in one area only, or along the entire arm

 Depending on the type of neck injury different recovery times can be expected.
 As a general guide: anywhere from 4 – 6 weeks can be expected.
 Some patients improve much faster, and some patients with chronic conditions may require more physiotherapy.